Volunteer

 • Proof of valid driver's license (if applying for a volunteer role requiring driving)

-• Volunteer shirt and name tag will be issued/ordered
+• Volunteer shirt and name tag will be issued

 Step 4: Complete department specific training